jillesca/yangsuite/one-container-alternative/README.md

 make run
 ```

-Then visit <https://localhost:8480>, accept the EULA, and use `developer/developer` to enter YANG Suite.
+Then visit <https://localhost:8480> (assuming you are running it locally), accept the EULA, and use `developer/developer` to enter YANG Suite.

 The named volume `yangsuite-one-container-data` is used to store the YANG Suite `ys-data` directory, where settings and data are stored.